Seminoles excel on the field, in the classroom and in the community in 2011-12.

 Considered by head coach Sue Semrau to be one of the rising stars of the coaching profession when she hired him in 2003, White has helped FSU reach new levels of success and brought an infectious energy to the program.

 White has directed the FSU defense and offense during his tenure as well as been one of the country's top recruiters.
 In 2012, CollegeInsider.com named him one of the nation's Top 20 assistant coaches in the country.

 The defensive coordinator for most of his tenure, White added the Seminoles' offense to his direction in 2011.
 He continues to hold responsibilities with recruiting, film and opponent breakdown in addition to assisting with camps each summer.

 Florida State has experienced two of its greatest defensive seasons under White's tutelage the past few years as the team set a school record during the 2008-09 campaign by limiting opponents to 61.1 points per game.
 The Seminoles then broke that record in 2009-10 with a season that saw them hold opponents to just 60.8 points per contest.
 In 2012-13, the `Noles outscored opponents by 9.8 points per game.

 Since White's arrival, many Seminoles have captured unprecedented individual success.
-Five players have been picked in the WNBA Draft, seven Seminoles have earned ACC All-Defensive team honors and FSU has nabbed 23 all-conference awards.
+Five players have been picked in the WNBA Draft, seven Seminoles have earned ACC All-Defensive team honors and FSU has nabbed 27 all-conference awards.
 In addition to the four All-ACC honorees in 2012-13, Christian Hunnicutt was named the ACC Defensive Player of the Year in 2011 and Jacinta Monroe was selected No. 6 by the Washington Wizards in the 2010 WNBA Draft.
 Monroe's selection was surpassed by Howard's No. 5 pick in the 2014 WNBA Draft by the Indiana Fever.

 White was well prepared when he arrived at Florida State.
 He came from Texas Tech where he spent 10 seasons, including seven years as an assistant coach, with the Lady Raiders' top-10 program under legendary head coach Marsha Sharp.